 Traveling Highlights of The Togean Islands

-Exploring this hidden tropical paradise was an incredible experience, everything, starting with the overnight ride on a local ferry to going spearfishing with the legendary bajo people.
+Exploring this hidden tropical paradise was an incredible experience, everything, starting with the overnight ride on a local ferry to going spearfishing with the legendary Bajo people.

-Pulau Weh near Sumatra is another off the beaten track little island in Indonesia where we had a great time diving, see our Dive Guide for Pulau Weh.
+Pulau Weh near Sumatra is another off-the-beaten-track little island in Indonesia where we had a great time diving, see our Dive Guide for Pulau Weh.

 Where are The Togean Islands?

-Getting to the Togean Islands.
+Getting to the Togian Islands.

 From Wakai, you can get to almost any other island in Togeans by public or private boats.
-Most resorts will pick up guests directly from the harbor
+Most resorts will pick up guests directly from the harbor.

-Which Togean Island to go to..
+Which Togean Island to go to?

 Kadidiri